 ISO-25010 – Qualities of Systems, supporting:

-ISO-25012 – Qualities of [System] Data, both supporting:
+ISO-25012 – Qualities of [System] Data], both supporting:

 ISO-25022 – Qualities of [System Experience of] Systems in Use.

 Transitional Requirements

 The document concludes by listing a default set of Transitional Requirements.

 Transitional requirements are often incorrectly included in NFR documents but require distinction.
 Specifically, Transitional Requirements do not describe the solution’s system(s) but describe expectations of how the solution is to be delivered, covering setup, collaboration, development, assessment, certification & accreditation, delivery and maintenance expectations.